Segue-1/Hashing-Algorithm-Analysis/README.md

 # Hashing-Algorithm-Analysis
-Tests out commonly used hashing algorithms.
+Written in python 3.

+Uses SHA256 and BLAKE2.

 Times hashing files of various sizes and provides analysis of collisions.